A classification of Taylor towers of functors of spaces and spectra: Descent for Quillen adjunctions

 \begin{definition} Let $\tilde{\cat{B}}$ denote the full subcategory of cofibrant objects in $\cat{B}$.
 Since every object in the simplicial model category $\cat{B}$ is fibrant, it follows that the category $\tilde{\cat{B}}$ is enriched in fibrant simplicial sets.
 Moreover, the comonad $K$ restricts to a comonad

-Applying the theory of Section~\ref{sec:coalgebras}, we obtain a simplicial $A_\infty$-category $\tilde{\cat{B}}_{K}$ whose objects are the $K$-coalgebras that are cofibrant in $\cat{B}$, and with simplicial mapping objects given by Definition~\ref{def:derived-ss-hom}.
+Applying the simplicial version of the theory of Section~\ref{sec:coalgebras} (see Proposition~\ref{prop:simplicial}), we obtain a simplicial $A_\infty$-category $\tilde{\cat{B}}_{K}$ whose objects are the $K$-coalgebras that are cofibrant in $\cat{B}$, and with simplicial mapping objects given by (\ref{eq:simplicial}).
 Associated to $\tilde{\cat{B}}_{K}$ is a homotopy category which we refer to as the \emph{homotopy category of $K$-coalgebras}. \end{definition}

 \begin{definition} For $X \in \cat{A}_c$, the object $F'X$ has a canonical $K$-coalgebra structure induced by the unit of the adjunction $(F',G')$ in the usual way.
 Moreover, $F'X = FuX$ is cofibrant in $\cat{B}$ and so $F'$ lifts to a functor